markusmoenig/Shape-Z-Docs/src/pages/front.md

-**Shape-Z** is a recursive, voxel-based programming language inspired by **GLSL** and shader-like workflows.
-It is designed for the procedural generation of 3D worlds using simple, expressive code.
-Unlike traditional modeling tools, Shape-Z treats models as programmable entities—built from logical operations, shapes, and materials—executed on a virtual voxel grid.

-*Shape-Z is in the early phase of development and its syntax and features may change.*
+**Shape-Z** is my take on a programming language to procedurally model shapes within a virtual and configurable voxel grid.
+Whether for rendering detailed images or exporting to 3D meshes.

+It features many language constructs to make modeling and shaping easier, a fully featured **GLSL**-style math system plus support for fully programmable Disney BSDF materials. **Shape-Z** takes no shortcuts — it is a fully powered programming language that prioritizes flexibility without sacrificing capability.

+**Shape-Z** has a recursive level of detail by unlimited subdivision of your voxel space.

-## Core Features
+## Features

-At its core, **Shape-Z** offers a minimal yet expressive syntax to define:

-* **Shapes** like `Rect` and `Disc` that define both the foundational volume within the voxel grid **and the coordinate system** (e.g., cartesian for `Rect`, polar for `Disc`), enabling context-aware modeling and pattern placement.
-* Recursive **segments** (e.g., `Floor`, `Left`) that subdivide space and define the UV/extrusion domain for patterns and hierarchical modeling.
+**Shapes** define a 2D extrudable volume and its coordinate system (for example cartesian for a `Rect` or polar for a `Disc`).
+It sets the base coordinate system for a voxel box and can be further subdivided using **Segments**, for example `Left` is a segment of the `Rect` shape and would allow the creation of walls and other constructs relative to the left side of the rectangle.

-* **Patterns** such as `Bricks` and `Modulo` that automatically adapt to the current subspace and UV layout.
+Segments and shapes, like everything in **Shape-Z** are recursive and define `u`, `v`, and `d` coordinates (`uv` and the depth `d`) which allows for patterns and objects which can automatically adapt to the current subspace and UV layout.

-* **Distance fields** to 3D shapes like `Sphere` and `Box`, enabling precise volumetric modeling within segment-local coordinates.
+Distance fields for 3D shapes like `Sphere` and `Box`, enabling precise volumetric modeling within segment-local coordinates together with fully programmable modifiers.
-* Fully programmable **Disney BSDF materials** that interact with noise, patterns, and lighting.
-* **Procedural logic**, including conditionals, mathematical operations, and noise functions, written in a **GLSL**-like style.
-* Configurable **model density**, allowing output from pixel-art fidelity to dense, smooth geometry.
-* Support for direct **rendering** or **export to .OBJ** for integration into 3D pipelines.

-You write code that **precisely defines how space is filled**, using recursive structure, branching logic, and procedural evaluation.
-This gives you full control to build efficient, high-resolution geometry with minimal, expressive input.
+**Shape-Z** supports configurable **voxel density**, allowing you to repurpose the same model for pixel art or high-resolution mesh export.

+A fully programmable, parallel, recursive and very fast virtual machine allows **Shape-Z** to compute millions of voxels in milli-seconds, allowing for instant previews and fast path-tracing.

 ![Image](/img/examples/lighthouse.png)

-## Performance & Flexibility

-The lighthouse model shown above consists of ~11 million voxels and is fully generated in under a second (at a density of 50 per unit).

-For best performance, [install the native version](/docs/installation) of **Shape-Z**.
-While the web version supports multi-threading, it is still significantly slower due to current WebAssembly limitations—such as the lack of SIMD and less efficient threading.

-Shape-Z supports configurable **voxel density**, allowing you to repurpose the same model for pixel art or high-resolution mesh export.

 ## Use Shape-Z to